Taking advantage of multiple scattering for Optical Reflection Tomography: Reconstruction algorithm

 \subsection{Regularization and optimization algorithm}

-The non-convexity of the loss function leads to the possibility of multiple local minima or saddle points of the loss landscape in \eqref{reflection loss}.
-The use of a regularization method is equivalent to the use of \textit{a priori} information in order to reduce the number of the possible solutions and facilitate the convergence process of gradient descent based methods.
+The non-convexity of the loss function can lead to multiple local minima or saddle points in the loss landscape in \eqref{reflection loss}.
+Using a regularization term introduces \textit{a priori} information that helps reduce the number of possible solutions and improves the convergence of gradient-based methods.
 The objective function to minimize in our problem becomes:

 in which $\mathcal{R}$ denotes the regularization term and $\tau$ is the regularization parameter.